-Virtual versions of Juniper ATP, running on either VMware vSphere or ESXi, can be deployed with 8 or 24 virtual CPU cores, enabling it to process up to 116,000 object detonations per day.
+The ATP appliance offering addresses on-premises deployments and is available as a virtualized version of Juniper ATP.
+It runs on either VMware vSphere or ESXi and can be deployed with 8 or 24 virtual CPU cores, enabling it to process up to 116,000 object detonations per day.

 Once a threat is detected, the Juniper ATP Appliance sends firewall policy updates to the SRX Series firewall.
-The Juniper ATP Appliance can also be configured to update policies on third-party firewalls from vendors such as Palo Alto Networks, Fortinet, and Cisco.
+The Juniper ATP Appliance can also be configured to update policies on third-party firewall vendors.

 The Juniper ATP solution also works with Juniper or third-party switches to quarantine threats, leveraging one-touch mitigation to isolate compromised hosts and limit the lateral spread of the infection.
-Juniper ATP builds a list of infected hosts based on its detections and works with Juniper Networks Policy Enforcer to integrate with Juniper Networks EX Series and QFX Series switches, or NAC vendors such as ForeScout, to block or quarantine compromised hosts on the network.
+Juniper ATP builds a list of infected hosts based on its detections.
+It works with Juniper Networks Policy Enforcer to integrate with Juniper Networks EX Series and QFX Series switches or NAC vendors to block or quarantine compromised hosts on the network.

 Architecture and Key Components